 - We tell our stories.
 We empathize with abuse targets.
 We call a spade a spade.
 We get out of our legalistic prisons and we find hope and freedom through Christ.
 (See my video below.)

 If you think you may have C-PTSD, you may benefit from the private Flying Free community support group HERE.
-Flying Free has proven to be a life-changer for dozens of women just like you, and we have a course within this group called “Healing from C-PTSD” that could help you.
+We have a course within this group called “Healing from C-PTSD” that does a deep dive into this subject.
 We would love to have you join us in learning the skills you need to become spiritually strong and emotionally healthy again.